AKASH1231961/DNA_Classification/README.md

 This dataset is synthetic and created for educational and research purposes only.
 It does not represent real patient or genomic records.

----

-# 👨‍💻 Author

-Developed as a Machine Learning and Bioinformatics project using Streamlit and Python.